darqcube/devnet-project-template/README.md

 # project-template

-This the template folder for AI projects
+This is the template folder for devnet projects template